Sturgis Charter Public School

 - The school district will prepare a written decision based solely on the evidence presented at the hearing.
 The decision will include a summary of the evidence presented and the reasons for the decision.

-- If the school district decides that the challenged information is not inaccurate, misleading, or in violation of the student’s right of privacy, it will notify the parents or eligible student that they have a right to place in the record a statement setting for the reasons for disagreeing with the decision.
+- If the school district decides that the challenged information is not inaccurate, misleading, or in violation of the student’s right of privacy, it will notify the parents or eligible student that they have a right to place in the record a statement stating the reasons for disagreeing with the decision.

 - The statement will be maintained as part of the student’s education records as long as the contested portion is maintained.
 If the school district discloses the contested portion of the record, it must also disclose the statement.